Lewisham Peer Support

 “I so look forward to the Arts and Crafts group.
 It’s been a real lifeline for me and has given me a social life again; friends to go out with after years of being stuck indoors.”

-NB: When referring a client, please make sure they are able to use Zoom and have access to the relevant IT equipment.
+NB: If you are referring a client, please make sure they are able to use Zoom and have access to the relevant IT equipment.

 To join the peer support groups you will need to be referred to our service.
 Please download the referral form and eligibility criteria: